Submitty/submitty.github.io/_docs/grader/queue.md

 however, the status button only appear green to the instructor who started helping the student.
 Students should be removed from the by using "Finish Helping" button.
-However, if a student needs to be removed from the queue and was never helped this can be down with the "Remove" button
+However, if a student needs to be removed from the queue and was never helped this can be down with the "Remove" button.
 ![](/images/queue/queue_finish_green.png)
 ![](/images/queue/queue_finish_blue.png)